otenim/TensorFlow-OS-ELM/README.md

 ![fig2](https://i.imgur.com/GckJu86.png)

-In this repository, we produce an implementation of Online Sequential Extreme Machin (OS-ELM) introduced by Liang et al. in 2006.
+In this repository, we provide an implementation of Online Sequential Extreme Machine (OS-ELM) introduced by Liang et al. in 2006.
 OS-ELM is known to be able to trian faster and always converge to the global optimal solution.
 Also, since OS-ELM has smaller number of hyperparameters than backpropagation-based neural networks, it can provide a high generalization performance.